mhuzaifawebdev/mhuzaifawebdev/README.md

 ---

 ### ✍️ Quote of the Day
-> “Great code is like great poetry — simple, elegant, and leaves no room for confusion.”
+> “Frontend is where design meets logic and becomes magic”

 ---